ToAM90/Tracker/README.md

 The application should write to a single .txt file (e.g. WeightTracker.txt).

-Prompt the user if they wish to log a wigh in, or run a report.
+Prompt the user if they wish to log a weigh in, or run a report.

     What would you like to do?
     1) Log weight